Akasha

 In Sanatana Dharma, a prominent conception has been that the universe is all vibration, which is known as Nada Brahman.
 The scriptures of Sanatana Dharma hypothesise that it is the vibratory field that is at the root of all true experience and scientific investigation.
-This has now been proven by physicists that gravitational waves cause space-time to ripple, that matter is made of vibrating particles according to quantum physics
+Today, modern physics echoes this ancient insight: gravitational waves are observed to ripple across space-time, while quantum physics describes matter itself as arising from oscillating energy fields and vibrating particles like strings or quanta.
+In this way, what the rishis intuited as divine sound or vibration — Nāda — is increasingly reflected in scientific models that portray the universe not as solid materiality, but as pulsations of energy, woven together in an ever-resonating cosmic symphony.

 It is this same field of energy that saints, bodhisattavas, yogis, mystics, priests, shamans and seers have observed by looking within themselves.
 This vibratory field has been called Akasha, the primordial Om, the word in the beginning, Indra’s Net of Jewels, the Music of the Spheres and hundreds of other names throughout history.